PurpleMyst/Valorant-watcher/README.md

 # Valorant Watcher

-Simple puppeteer-based node.js application which watches Valorant livestreams for you.
+Simple puppeteer-based node.js application which watches any drop-enabled livestreams for you.

 ## Features